MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 By the end of this lab, you're able to:

-1. Configure a secure connection between an Azure Container Registry and an Azure Container Apps
+1. Configure a secure connection between an Azure Container Registry and an Azure Container Apps.
-1. Create and configure a container app in Azure Container Apps
+1. Create and configure a container app in Azure Container Apps.
-1. Configure continuous integration by using Azure Pipelines
+1. Configure continuous integration by using Azure Pipelines.
-1. Scale a deployed app in Azure Container Apps
+1. Scale a deployed app in Azure Container Apps.
-1. Manage revisions in Azure Container Apps
+1. Manage revisions in Azure Container Apps.

 ### Exercise 1: Configure Azure resources

-In this exercise, you configure Azure resources that can be used to support an Azure Container Apps solution.
+In this exercise, you'll configure Azure resources that support your Azure Container Apps solution.

-It will take about 10 minutes to complete the following tasks:
+It will take about 10-15 minutes to complete the following tasks:

 - Examine resource group settings.
 - Configure an Azure Virtual Network with subnets.